 Day 1: Visit one of the East Coast's last remaining boardwalks

 Budget Travel named the Carolina Beach Boardwalk one of “The Most Awesome Boardwalks in America,” so you should kick the day off at one of its staples: Britt’s Donut Shop.
-Opened in 1939, its success lies in simplicity – only glazed doughnuts are served and only cash is accepted.
+Opened in 1939, its success lies in simplicity – the shop only serves glazed doughnuts and only accepts cash.

 Afterward, learn the Boardwalk’s history on Federal Point Historical Society’s 40-minute guided walking tour.
 Discover where former businesses and restaurants called home and see where the Ocean Plaza once stood.
 The Ocean Plaza used to welcome top musical acts and has been called the birthplace of the Carolina Shag dance.

 There are plenty of restaurants on or near the Boardwalk, all of which are convenient for a quick, tasty lunch.
 Or you can savor the afternoon with a Tasting History Tour.
 For 2 1/2 hours, your guide will walk you through Carolina Beach and neighboring Kure Beach, pointing out historic spots as you pause at a handful of restaurants to sample local dishes.